Bira/octopus-carnival/_posts/2018-06-20-modern-delver-loadouts.md

 That sort of equipment is vital to every traditional dungeon fantasy adventurer and no less important for modern PCs venturing into such worlds.
 In fact, the less combat your game features, the more important this gear becomes.
-Even if the game is a pure dungeon crawl, that closed portal might not open directly into the dungeon.
+Even if the game is a pure dungeon crawl, that closet portal might not open directly into the dungeon.
 And even if it does you might have a hard time coming back home and might have to stay on the other side for a while.
 And who knows, maybe your game actually _is_ about a wholesome and memorable sightseeing trip, making